Brewer219/osticket-prereqs/README.md

 <h3>2.
 INSTALL PHP MANAGER AND PREREQUISITES</h3>
-A. I Installation folder, found the PHP Manager Installer (PHPManagerForIIS_V1.5.0.msi) and install it.
+A. Install PHP Manager for IIS

-> [!NOTE]
+Locate PHPManagerForIIS_V1.5.0.msi in the installation folder and run the installer to complete the setup.

+>![Note]
-> osTicket is a PHP-based application, and PHP Manager allows IIS to run and manage PHP files so the application functions properly.
-Installing PHP and supporting runtime dependencies, ensuring version compatibility with osTicket.
+>osTicket is a PHP-based web application.
+PHP Manager enables IIS to properly process and manage PHP files, ensuring the application runs correctly.
+This step also helps manage PHP configuration settings and maintain version compatibility with osTicket.

-B. In my Installation folder, I located the Rewrite Module (rewrite_amd64_en-US.msi) and install it.
+B. Install IIS URL Rewrite Module

-> [!NOTE]
-> I Have an understanding osTicket uses rewritten URLs to work and operate correctly, and the Rewrite module allows IIS to handle those requests in its proper form.
+>From the installation folder, locate rewrite_amd64_en-US.msi and proceed with the installation.
+>![Note]
+>osTicket relies on URL rewriting for proper navigation and functionality.
+The IIS URL Rewrite Module allows the server to correctly interpret and process rewritten URLs required by the application.

+C. Install the PHP Runtime
-C. On the C: drive, I created a new folder named <code>PHP</code>.
-From my installation folder, unzip or extract the contents of <code>php-7.3.8-nts-Win32-VC15-x86.zip</code> into the C:\PHP folder.
-The extracted files contain the actual PHP runtime that IIS will use, meanwhile the PHP Manager we installed is used to configure and manage it.
+Create a new folder on the C:\ drive named PHP.
+From the installation folder, extract the contents of php-7.3.8-nts-Win32-VC15-x86.zip into the newly created C:\PHP directory.
+The extracted files contain the actual PHP runtime engine that IIS will execute.
+PHP Manager, installed earlier, is used to configure and manage this runtime environment.

+D. Install Visual C++ Redistributable
-D. In our installaion folder, find VC_redist.x86.exe and install.
-We need to install the Visual C++ Redistributable because PHP depends on these runtime libraries to run correctly on Windows.
+Locate VC_redist.x86.exe in the installation folder and run the installer.
+The Microsoft Visual C++ Redistributable package is required because PHP depends on these runtime libraries to function properly on Windows systems.

-E. In our installation folder, find <code>mysql-5.5.62-win32.msi</code>, and install it.
-MySQL is installed to provide the database where osTicket stores all tickets, users, and system data.
-Select Typical > Install, and then Launch Configuration Wizard after installation.
-Choose Standard Configuration, then select Next until reaching the Modify Security Settings screen.
-Enter <code>root</code> for both the username and password fields, then continue by selecting Next and finally Execute and Finish.
+E. Install and Configure MySQL Server
+Locate mysql-5.5.62-win32.msi in the installation folder and begin the installation process.
+Select Typical Installation
+Click Install
+After installation completes, launch the MySQL Configuration Wizard

+Within the wizard:

+Choose Standard Configuration

+Continue selecting Next until you reach the Modify Security Settings screen

+Set both the username and password to: root

+Proceed by selecting Next

+Click Execute

+Finish the configuration

+MySQL serves as the database backend for osTicket, storing tickets, user information, and all system-related data.

 <details open><summary>See screenshots</summary>
 <img src="images/Step 3 Ea.PNG" width="40%" > <img src="images/Step 3 Eb.PNG" width="40%" >